unsuspecting-noob/cucumber-reactive-reporter/README.md

 provides filtering via tags ans status and few other things.</b>
 <br>
 ### Why another reporter? ###
-<b>The main motivation behind this project was the need to control various data attachments and how they show up in reports.
+<b>The main motivation behind this project was the desire for a more dynamic experience as well as the need to get more control over various data attachments and how they are displayed.
-Existing libraries gave very sandboxy and limited options for things like attaching a custom html line to the report.

 Here are some of the things that were deemed important to implement in this reporter:
 </b>